More than just a common language

 The USA has not ratified the Convention

-If a country ratifies a Treaty of this kind it normally means one of two things: either the Government of the country believes they already meet or exceed the legal or other standards set out in it, or in effect they give an undertaking to do whatever is necessary to bring themselves into line.
+If a country ratifies an international Treaty of this kind it normally means one of two things.
+Either the Government of the country concerned believes they already meet or exceed the legal or other standards set out in the Treaty or they are signalling an intention to bring themselves into line.
 The UK ratified the CRC in 1991.

-As of today only two countries have not ratified the CRC.
-One is Somalia.
-In that case it is not hard to work out why.
-The other is the USA.
+As of today only one large-country jurisidiction has not ratified the CRC.
+That country is the USA.
 The US has signed the Treaty, which normally indicates an intention to ratify, but formal ratification has not yet taken place.
 That’s less easy to figure.
 Or rather it was until I read a marvellous essay by a Harvard Law Professor.

 The two countries

 When I have talked to American colleagues about aspects of online child protection policy and child welfare generally I occasionally had a sense that our outlooks were extremely close but somewhere along the line we were failing to connect.
-There was an un-articulated invisible barrier that kept getting in the way.
-Bartholet explains all.
+There was an un-articulated invisible barrier which kept getting in the way.

 George Bernard Shaw once said the UK and the USA were